Filing Your Taxes For The First Time? | Kerr Financial

 Filing your taxes for the first time?
 Tax tips for young Canadians

-Category: Accounting & Tax
+Category: Accounting Services

 5178032713_8620f9a9c5With April fast approaching and tax season about to start it’s a good idea to get organized so that you can reduce your taxes or increase your refund.
 For the millennial generation this may be the first time doing your taxes and while you may find tax time confusing, it’s important to have a general understanding of your tax situation.
 Whether it’s your parents helping you, a friend, an accountant or you do it yourself, if you aren’t aware of certain deductions available to you, it means money that could be hitting your account is, instead, being paid to the government.